- Shy Bladder Info

 That’s precisely why we put this site together.
 We want to show you how common it is, how you’re not alone and to point you in the direction of help.
 We also wanted to link you to self-help shy bladder teatments that work so that you can address the condition yourself if you prefer.

 Alternatively, have a read of our self help Shy Bladder Treatment Reviews.
+These will link you to a number of highly effective paruresis treatment programs that are proven and guaranteed to work.

 Although the condition is incredibly common Shy Bladder Syndrome is rarely featured in global news stories.
 But, whenever we do see news features relating to Paruresis, we will always publish a summary and links within our section called: Paruresis In The News.